DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-key.md

 *Note:* Tails can be pretty slow if you use an old computer, make sure it's really stuck and not only slow before troubleshooting.

-## Generating the private key with Electrum
+## Generating the seed with Electrum

 Once started, make sure WiFi is disconnected (arrow in upper right corner, should say “Wi-Fi not connected).